jeremy-w/adventofcode_2019/README.md

 ## Handy Tools
 - Use `toPrettyProgram` to disassemble an intcode program.
 You can pass it an array of ranges known to be data so it doesn't desync on opcode parsing.

+## Gotcha
+I taught Nimble that all my `day*.nim` files are `day*` binaries, but it caches the targets, so you have to touch the file after adding a new one to get it to "see" the new binary target.